Ksenia Trofimova

 Where is the data stored?

-Are there options for role-based access and assignment of rights?
+Are there options for role-based access and rights assignment?

 Are there open interfaces (APIs)?